 TGaz Editor: Modify the text in P28L19:

-Note: for non-secure ranging, the UL Rep is set to a value no larger than the RSTA Assigned UL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation).
+Note— for non-secure ranging, the UL Rep is set to a value no larger than the RSTA Assigned UL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation).

 TGaz Editor: Modify the text in P29L6:

-Note: For secure ranging, the UL Rep is set to the RSTA Assigned UL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation.)
+Note— For secure ranging, the UL Rep is set to the RSTA Assigned UL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation.)

 TGaz Editor: Modify the text in P126L2:

-Note: A device should discard ranging measurements when it detects that its ranging peer’s clock drift considering its local clock, exceeds the allowed tolerance from the values specified in subclause 20.3.3.2.1.
+Note— A device should discard ranging measurements when it detects that its ranging peer’s clock drift considering its local clock, exceeds the allowed tolerance from the values specified in subclause 20.3.3.2.1.